ellipsis-ai/behaviors/published/Classic_Standup/actions/Help/response.md

 **Getting started**
 1. Install the Classic Standup Skill
-1. Run setup.
-Ellpsis will ask you few questions
+1. Type `setup classic standup` in a message to Ellipsis.
+It will ask you a few questions.
 1. You are done!

 **Using it**